Julcatan/Amazon_Vine_Analysis/README.md

 ### Summary:

    - The existing data shows no positivity bias for reviews in the Vine program.
 The percentage of 5 star ratings for unpaid reviews is actually higher than for paid reviews.
-   - There is only a small data set of paid Vines for Jewelery.
-Therefore it could be that there is positivity bias given a bigger sample.
+   - The evaluation is a bit difficult because we have only a small data set of paid Vines for Jewelery.
+Therefore it could be that there is positivity bias if we would be given a bigger sample.